A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Reference351 µs341 µs167 µs146 µs

-The geometric mean is 238 µs, which is the starting point.
+The geometric mean is 238 µs.
+That is the baseline for the rest of the post.

 v1: Correctness-First Baseline

-My first version (v1) was a correctness-first CUDA/C++ implementation of the reference kernel.
-I used TMA (Tensor Memory Accelerator) to bulk-load tiles from global memory into shared memory asynchronously.
+My first version (v1) was a correctness-first CUDA/C++ port of the reference kernel.
+It used TMA (Tensor Memory Accelerator) to asynchronously bulk-load tiles from global memory into shared memory.

-To hide the memory latency, I set up a 2-stage software pipeline using asynchronous mbarriers to overlap the TMA loads with tensor core compute.
+To hide memory latency, I set up a 2-stage software pipeline using asynchronous mbarriers to overlap TMA loads with tensor-core compute.

-For the actual compute, I used tcgen05.mma for mixed-precision NVFP4 math.
-It writes results directly into Tensor Memory (TMEM), which avoids putting that accumulation pressure on regular registers.
+For compute, I used tcgen05.mma for mixed-precision NVFP4 math.
+It writes accumulators directly into Tensor Memory (TMEM), avoiding accumulator pressure on regular registers.

 Host-side

-To make use of Blackwell's Tensor Memory Accelerator, the kernel must describe the memory layout of its matrices to the hardware.
-Instead of standard pointers, TMA uses Tensor Maps.
+To use Blackwell's Tensor Memory Accelerator, the kernel must describe the operand layout to the hardware.
+TMA does this through Tensor Map descriptors rather than raw pointers.

 1// Host-side Tensor Map descriptor for a tiled NVFP4 operand.